skip-mev/pob/blockbuster/README.md

 where transaction ***validation***, ***ordering*** and ***prioritization*** for contained transactions are shared.
-* Lanes implement a **standard interface** that allows each individual lane to propose and validate a portion of the block
+* Lanes implement a **standard interface** that allows each individual lane to propose and validate a portion of a block.
 * Lanes are ordered with each other, configurable by developers.
 All lanes together define the desired block structure of a chain.